ELEMENTS Huntington Beach, CA

 Dimensions: 28ft.-9in.
 H x 2ft.-6in.
 W x 2ft.
 D

-Made in the USA, Sound Transit, Lander Station Rail Project, Seattle, WA
+Sound Transit, Lander Station Rail Project, Seattle, WA

 The public artwork is a major entrance portal and plaza with artist designed detritus benches.
 Two vertical columns–a fabricated contractors pencil and a 10ft. x 10ft.
 “H” beam support an enlarged bubble level and shop square.
 Interviews with local industrial and manufacturing businesses and their employees helped to craft the conceptual framework.
 The artwork is a reminder Dimensions:of the activities, the individuals and the unions that worked in the area.
 Two vertical columns–a fabricated contractors pencil and a 10ft. x 10ft.
 “H” beam support an enlarged bubble level and shop square.
 Benches are fabricated as monumental versions of industrial forms and familiar cast tools.
 The sculpture installation creates a marker for the station and rest area for the users of the transit system.